pjblase/flappy-bird-game/projectroadmap.md

-complete - changed beginning question complete - changed one of the responses
-- I got rid of one of the loading statemnents
+complete - changed beginning question complete - changed one of the responses complete - I got rid of one of the loading statemnents
 - changed the timing after the last loading statment
 - changed the play again question to something cooler
 - changed the goodbye statement